Computer Science Foundations

 Databases at the university level

 Databases are the persistent layer behind every non-trivial application.
 Database courses cover 8 named topic areas: relational design (ER diagrams to schema), the relational algebra (selection, projection, join, union, set difference, division), SQL through window functions and CTEs, normalization theory (1NF through BCNF with functional dependencies), physical storage (B+ trees, hash indexes, columnar layouts), transactions (ACID, isolation levels, MVCC), query processing (parser, optimizer, executor), and NoSQL alternatives (document stores, key-value, wide-column, graph).
-CMU 15-445, Berkeley CS186, MIT 6.830, and Stanford CS245 each spend 13 to 15 weeks on these topics with Garcia-Molina-Ullman-Widom or Ramakrishnan-Gehrke as the textbook, plus implementation projects on a teaching database (BusTub at CMU, SimpleDB at Berkeley and MIT).
+A typical database course spends 13 to 15 weeks on these topics with Garcia-Molina-Ullman-Widom or Ramakrishnan-Gehrke as the textbook, plus implementation projects on a teaching database.

 PostgreSQL is the most common teaching target because it implements the SQL standard faithfully, supports the full range of indexes (B-tree, hash, GiST, GIN, BRIN), exposes the query planner via EXPLAIN ANALYZE, and runs on every platform.
 The assessment landscape splits 50-50 between SQL-heavy problem sets (schema design, query writing, normalization proofs) and implementation projects on the teaching database (buffer pool manager, B+ tree, query executor, concurrency control).
 The SQL half rewards fluency with the full standard plus the specific dialect in use; the implementation half rewards systems thinking about page layouts, latches, and ARIES recovery.

-CSHH tutor matching for this subject draws from CS graduates with split backgrounds: SQL-fluent application developers for the schema and query work, and former CMU 15-445 or CS186 TAs for the C++ or Java implementation projects.
+CSHH tutor matching for this subject draws from CS graduates with split backgrounds: SQL-fluent application developers for the schema and query work, and systems-leaning graduates for the C++ or Java implementation projects.
 ORM-based application work (Django ORM, SQLAlchemy, Hibernate, JPA, Prisma) crosses into the languages-and-libraries cluster and matches against the relevant language specialist.
 Our tutors deliver schema designs with explicit functional dependency analysis and BCNF justification, SQL queries that match the textbook style of the course, EXPLAIN ANALYZE output for any non-trivial query, and transaction code with isolation level annotated.

 Languages supported: SQL (PostgreSQL, MySQL, SQLite), Python (with psycopg2, SQLAlchemy, Django ORM), Java (with JDBC, JPA, Hibernate), JavaScript (with node-postgres, Prisma).